-John Wallisch passed away in 1984 he willed his share of the property to The Board of Education.
-When Louis Jr. passed away in 2001, he left his share to the Library and to the Township.
+John Wallisch passed away in 1984 and left his share of the property to The Board of Education.
+Louis Jr. passed away in 2001 and left his share to the Library and to the Township.
 The library sold their share to the Township.

-The Friends of Wallisch Homestead is created as a non-profit group, and a Master Plan is developed.
+The Friends of Wallisch Homestead (FOWH) is created as a non-profit group, and a Master Plan is developed.
 In 2014 we gained 501C3 status as a not-for-profit organization.

 FOWH continues to work with the Township, the Board of Education and the community to preserve the homestead buildings and property and rehabilitate them for adaptive reuse by the public.